jamesnvc/occasionallycogent/_drafts/books-of-2016.md

 The first three-quarters of the book was absolutely brutal and nail-biting; the latter quarter was a really neat science fiction story.

 # Between the World and Me, by Ta-Nehisi Coates

+Ta-Nehisi Coates is a fantastic author and *Between the World and Me* is a really painful description of what it is to be a black man in the United States.